 To help support undergraduate academic programs working to improve assessment of student learning, and university priorities for quality curriculum and instruction, ACE (formerly ATL) began offering mini-grants in 2015.
 WSU faculty who are involved with the development, implementation, or use of undergraduate program student learning outcomes assessment are welcome to apply for ACE’s assessment mini-grants.
-ACE will award assessment mini-grants of up to $500 each, to fund direct costs connected to program-level assessment, such as equipment, materials, software or licenses, external instruments, professional development activities or resources (see the Request for Proposals for more information).
+ACE will award assessment mini-grants of up to $500 each, to fund direct costs connected to program-level assessment, such as equipment, materials, software or licenses, external instruments, professional development activities or resources (see the Request for Proposals (PDF) for more information).

 Mini-grant projects should:

 - Contribute to systematic assessment, for example, helping a program get through a bottleneck in its assessment plan, measures or data analysis, or

 - Pilot an innovative approach to assessment, connected to the program’s assessment needs, or

 - Provide faculty professional development in program-level learning outcomes assessment.

 Mini-grants are awarded on a rolling-basis.
 WSU faculty are encouraged to submit proposals as program-level assessment needs arise.